Are you researching how much you’ll spend in Oslo? If you’re wondering how expensive Oslo is, there’s a simple answer.

 We had a 72-hour Oslo pass, which was brilliant for travelling around the city as all trams were included in the price.
 Otherwise you’re looking at around £5 a go although day passes are available.
 You don’t have to get the tram in Oslo though.
 Most of the sites are in the centre of the city and are definitely walkable, but if like me you want to see how the real Oslobergers lived in the city suburbs you might enjoy taking a tram ride out.

 We stayed at the amazing Anker Hotel where a double room starts from 890kr (£95) per night.
 Bearing in mind the top location it’s great value for the area and if you stayed here you wouldn’t have to fork out for any transport.
 There was a huge breakfast included the price too and it was really clean and modern.
-They were kind enough to give me a discount so bare that in mind when you think of the £800 we spent on the holiday – only a fraction of this was the hotel.

 I booked about three months in advance with Ryanair and got the flight (no baggage) for £35 each.
 Bargain, especially as we went on May Day Bank Holiday.